-We are an outdoorsy gay couple in our 30s from Brooklyn, NY and have recently purchased a 24-acre homestead up in the Blue Ridge Mountains to have as our primary residence.
+We are an outdoorsy gay couple in our 30s from Brooklyn, NY, now living on a 24-acre homestead up in the Blue Ridge Mountains as our primary residence.
 It's about 1-hour west of Asheville, and so we’re still connected to a busy city, but far enough to live the green life.

 The property is mainly forested, although there are ~3 acres of tillable land, and we have some serious vegetable, herb, wildflower, mushroom and honey bee plans.
 There is also a pond, year-round creek, two barns, a greenhouse, chicken coop and tons of potential!

 The main home is from the 70’s (which we’re also renovating), and there is a detached “mother-in-law” studio, which in the long-term we’re hoping to renovate into a meditative/yoga space.
 For now, it's where our Workaway guests reside :)